sruano0/hello-world/README.md

 Hello,

-I am currently a font end developer, but I am currently learning more to become come a full stack developer.
+I am currently a font end developer, but I am currently learning more to become a full stack developer.